Home | About me | Contact | Privacy

 Ticket inspection

 On long-distance trains, once the train has been underway for a little while, the conductor will usually come through and ask for tickets.
 Present your ticket or rail pass (and passport if proof of age or residency is required for your pass.)
-If you have a paper ticket, the conductor will, in good German form, punch or stamp it and return it to you.
+If you have a traditional paper ticket, the conductor will, in good German form, punch or stamp it and return it to you.
 For e-tickets, the conductor will scan the code on your phone or paper copy.
 You should not need to show your ticket again for the duration of your trip unless there is a staff change or you cross a border.

 "Komfort check-in"